-- EPS endeavors to announce its decision to close between 5-5:15 a.m. and will post that information to the district’s social media platforms, school websites, mobile app and share it with local media.
+- EPS endeavors to announce its decision to close between 5-5:15 a.m. and will post that information to the district’s social media platforms, school websites, and share it with local media.
 When possible, EPS will decide on closure the evening before.
-To avoid confusion, EPS announces ONLY when school is closed.
 If you do not see a posting that school is canceled, it means that school is being held that day.

 - When weather conditions develop during the school day, schools are generally NOT dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

 - If the weather starts to deteriorate during the school day, parents may certainly pick up their student(s) early.
 Please be advised that in the case of a high school student, weather-related absences are counted in the exemption formula.

-- To find out if schools are closed, monitor social media, the district website, push notifications from the district’s mobile app and local media.
-The district’s free mobile app can be downloaded by going to MySchoolWay.
+- To find out if schools are closed, monitor social media, the district website, your email and text messages from school messenger and local media.
 Please do not call district headquarters or individual schools.
 These lines must be kept open.

 Tornado Watch Procedures:

 When a tornado watch is issued during school hours, site administrators monitor local media and the National Weather Service to stay up-to-date-on potentially changing weather conditions.

 Tornado Warning Procedures:

 When a tornado warning is issued or the city tornado sirens are activated in the vicinity during school hours, students take shelter in the building until the “all-clear” is given by the district’s central office.